victerryso/enterprise/README.md

   carrier wave https://github.com/carrierwaveuploader/carrierwave

 * Services (job queues, cache servers, search engines, etc.)
    - Search the contents from the serach
-  - Forum with comments/ search function for titles

 * How to use edit section / Markdown
   The system uses markdown language (Redcarpet) to create HTML file.